cecortes/VendeSimple/app/docs/CodeBlog.md

 > As seen in ZMT edit page, The best way to do it is create the modal to show what's in the selected pedido.
 Using that modal as a base, we can create the modal to edit the pedido.
 > **_CLC_**.

+---

+# 30/10/23

+- [x] Create the modal to show the pedido details.
+- [x] Relocate modals to another area in the html to make the code cleaner and ordered.
+- [ ] Remove the menu action column (3dots), from the pedidos details table.

+---